Let’s Talk About IAM

 It acts as the guardian of identities for all the services that delegate their identities to it.
 It plays a central role in corporate IAMs.

 By implementing an identity provider, the user only has to authenticate once, and their identity will be propagated within the applications they wish to access.
-They will be authenticated for the entire day across all the applications that have delegated their identities.
+They will be authenticated for a certain amount of time across all the applications that have delegated their identities (that can he 1 hours or the whole day).
+In the field of federation, these applications are often called Service Providers (SP).

 Since the user only needs to authenticate once for multiple applications, we talk about Single Sign-On (SSO).
 This term is generally used in businesses where applications revolve around the same ecosystem.